PicoQuant/PicoQuant-Time-Tagged-File-Format-Demos/PHU/LabVIEW/readme.txt

 You are encouraged to modify it for immediate processing of the data according to whatever your application actually requires.
-Conversion to ASCII is silly because it massively increases the file size and does not get you closer to the ultimate goal of somehow meaningfully processing the data.
+Conversion to ASCII is silly because it massively increases the file size and does not get you much closer to the ultimate goal of somehow meaningfully processing the data.

 MainTagBrowser.vi is a generic little demo that reads the header of